 - Third-party Provider fee: Third-party providers are bank providers of the account you have added to your Google pay Account.
 Most of the bank changes for UPI transactions when the transactions per month exceed a specific limit.
 Since Google Pay uses the UPI mode of transactions, you will have to pay a certain fee after the limit of transactions exceed.

 - Google Fees: These could be the fee that is applied to the use of Google Pay services.
 It could be applied to a certain kind of transaction.
 No fee is levied when you send and receive money to/from family/friends.
 You will be notified

 How much is a Third-party Provider fee on Google Pay?

-The bank account you have added to Google Pay could charge you a fee after a certain amount of transactions have exceeded.
+The bank account you have added to Google Pay could charge you a fee after a certain amount of transactions has been exceeded.
 This fee is charged by the bank and not by Google Pay.

 The fee charged depends on the bank you have an account with.

-The top reputed banks such as ICICI Bank, Kotak Mahindra Bank, Axis Bank charge a fee of Rs 2.50 for an amount up to 1,000 and Rs 5 for an amount above 1,000 after a total of 20 transactions.
-So, on the 21st transaction using google pay, you will have to pay a transaction fee of either Rs 2.50 or Rs5, depending on the amount that yo transfer.
+The top reputed banks such as ICICI Bank, Kotak Mahindra Bank, and Axis Bank charge a fee of Rs 2.50 for an amount up to 1,000 and Rs 5 for an amount above 1,000 after a total of 20 transactions.
+So, on the 21st transaction using google pay, you will have to pay a transaction fee of either Rs 2.50 or Rs 5, depending on the amount that you transfer.
 The first 20 transactions are free of cost.